What is summer camp without arts?!

 Camp is equipped with six wheels, a slab roller and a kiln in a dedicated pottery studio.
 This studio is also open during free time, giving campers more time to work on their creation or practice their skills.

-Use the natural resources around you to make beautiful and necessary items like our ancestors did.
+Nature Crafts is all about using the natural resources around us to make beautiful and necessary items like those in the past.
 Dip your own candle, make handmade paper, or spin a natural jump rope, all while you learn about the importance of managing the world's valuable natural resources.

 These classes are part of the Nature Crafts course: